MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 print(p, q)
 ```

-The part to generate private key and ssh to the target is easy after finding the primes.
+The part to generate a private key and ssh to the target is easy after finding the primes.

 Connect to the server and cat the flag!